(Disclosure: Some of the links below may be affiliate links)

-One thing I did not cover yet on this blog is how do we get around.
+I have not covered yet on this blog how we get around.
 You may be surprised to hear that we mostly use a car.
 If you follow several personal finance blogs, you may have heard that cars are almost evil.
-Most people will actually advocate you to ride a bike or take public transportation.
+Most people will recommend you ride a bike or take public transportation.

-However, I do not think cars are evil.
-I do not really like driving, but I like the freedom that a car gives me.
+However, I think that cars are not evil for your finances.
+I dislike driving, but I like the freedom a car gives me.
 Moreover, where I live, it is almost mandatory to own a car.
-We use it to get around almost everywhere.
+We use it to get around nearly everywhere.

 Get around in Switzerland

-We are living in a very small village.
+We are living in a tiny village.
 There are not many buses every day.
 And they are not covering a large part of where we often go.
 For instance, there is no bus going directly to my mom.
 I have to take a bus, a train, and another bus.

 It is way too expensive.
 Some people will agree that the quality makes up for the price.
 But I do not think it is enough.
-I would prefer older trains and buses and much cheaper fares.
+I prefer older trains and buses, and they have much cheaper fares.

 Go to work

 I do not mind walking ten minutes from the next village when it is sunny.
-However, the trip is not as nice when it is raining or when there is thirty centimeters of snow on the ground ;)
+However, the trip is not as nice when it is raining or when there are thirty centimeters of snow on the ground!

 When we went to Orléans in France, we took the train.
 But thinking about it, we should have taken the car.
-It would have cheaper, faster and easier with the luggage.
-And once you have a car on vacations, it is often much easier to get around.
-Unless you are visiting a city ;)
+It would have been cheaper, faster, and more comfortable with the luggage.
+And once you have a car on vacation, it is often much easier to get around unless you visit a large city.

 However, some flights are cheaper from Geneva.
 We try to look for cheap flights.
-However, we are not going crazy and taking multiple-stops flights to save a few pennies.
+However, we are not going crazy and taking multiple-stop flights to save a few pennies.
 It is already uncomfortable being in a plane for several hours without needing to wait several more hours in various airports.

-We try to look at the plane tickets as much in advance as possible.
+We try to look at the plane tickets as much as possible.
 We use several comparators to find good deals.
-I am mostly using ebookers and sometimes Google Flights.
+I am mainly using ebookers and sometimes Google Flights.
 Once we have a good deal, we are also going on the website of the airplane company to see if they have better discounts or the same deals.

 Go to the airport

-One train ticket to Zürich is 63 CHF per person for us (single-fare).
+One train ticket to Zürich is 63 CHF per person for us (single fare).
 And we also have to factor in the bus for 7.60 CHF more.
 So if we can park the car for less than 280 CHF, we can take it.
 That means we can park our car for about two weeks before it is interesting to take the train.
-That is crazy, right?
+That is crazy.

 Once we are abroad